Skip to main content

 Career & Tech Boom

 Halifax’s economy is surging.
-The Ocean Supercluster has positioned the city as a global leader in ocean technology, marine research, and blue economy innovation.
-Federal government transfers bring hundreds of employees to Halifax annually — Department of National Defence, Immigration, and other federal departments maintain major operations here.
-The healthcare sector anchors employment through the QEII Health Sciences Centre and IWK Health Centre.
-Dalhousie University, Saint Mary’s University, and NSCC drive academic hiring and research positions.
-The tech sector is expanding rapidly with companies in cybersecurity, AI, fintech, and ocean tech establishing Halifax offices.
+The Ocean Supercluster has positioned the city as a global leader in ocean technology, marine research, and blue economy innovation, with hundreds of millions in federal investment funding research positions and startups in marine biotech, ocean robotics, and offshore renewable energy.
+Federal government transfers bring hundreds of employees to Halifax annually — Department of National Defence, Immigration, Refugees and Citizenship Canada, and Fisheries and Oceans Canada all maintain major operations here.
+The healthcare sector anchors employment through the QEII Health Sciences Centre and IWK Health Centre, both of which recruit nationally for specialist physicians, nurses, and allied health professionals.
+Dalhousie University, Saint Mary’s University, NSCAD, and Nova Scotia Community College drive academic hiring and research positions.
+The tech sector is expanding rapidly with companies in cybersecurity, AI, fintech, and ocean tech establishing Halifax offices, and Volta Labs continues to anchor the local startup ecosystem.
 CNS Logistics handles corporate relocations, government transfers, and academic moves on this corridor regularly — we provide all documentation needed for employer relocation expense claims and military posting paperwork.

 Cost of Living & Housing